Black Creators React To TikTok's Apology & Share Experiences With Suspected Shadowbanning

 Advertisement

-On June 1, TikTok released a statement apologizing to the Black community that read, "First, to our Black community: We want you to know that we hear you and we care about your experiences on TikTok.
-We acknowledge and apologize to our Black creators and community who have felt unsafe, unsupported, or suppressed.
+On 1st June , TikTok released a statement apologising to the Black community that read, "First, to our Black community: We want you to know that we hear you and we care about your experiences on TikTok.
+We acknowledge and apologise to our Black creators and community who have felt unsafe, unsupported, or suppressed.
 We don't ever want anyone to feel that way.
 We welcome the voices of the Black community wholeheartedly."
-The company also announced it will be donating a total of $4 million to organizations committed to helping the Black community and working to fight racial injustice.
+The company also announced it will be donating a total of $4 million to organisations committed to helping the Black community and working to fight racial injustice.

 But that doesn't mean the work is done.
 Few remember that the first batch of U.S.-based TikTok users were in fact Musical.ly users, a lip-syncing app made popular by the advent of Vine, a platform made even more popular by the creative force of its Black influencers.
 Verdell continues, "Everybody 'Welcomes us' (because we are entertaining) but that doesn't mean they stick up for us.
 I suggest Black creators continue to also educate themselves on race and how racism works, and always express their experience."